-- Businesses that have less than 2 cubic yards of total weekly service (landfill and recycling combined) must generate no more than 10 gallons of recyclable/compostable materials per week to qualify.
+- Businesses that have less than 2 cubic yards of total weekly service (landfill and recycle combined) must generate no more than 10 gallons of recyclable/compostable materials per week to qualify.

-- Physical space waiver: For businesses where physical space constraints prohibit the addition of recycling and/or compost bins/carts.
+- Physical space waiver: For businesses where physical space constraints prohibit the addition of recycle and/or compost bins/carts.

-Businesses that have alternate arrangements for recycling and/or compost collection service (e.g., the business shares service, back-hauls recyclable or compostable materials, or self-hauls recyclable or compostable materials) must complete StopWaste's Certification of Recycling Service (CRS) form.
+https://portal.stopwaste.org/crs Certification of Recycling Service: Businesses that have alternate arrangements for recycle and/or compost collection service (e.g., the business shares service, back-hauls recyclable or compostable materials, or self-hauls recyclable or compostable materials) must complete the Certification of Recycling Service (CRS) form.

 Failure to comply with SB 1383 requirements may result in a fine effective January 1, 2022 under Union City Municipal Code Chapter 7.24.